MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

 The reminder is either printed for sent to an specified email as a PDF attachment.

+### <a name="to-cancel-an-issued-reminder"></a>To cancel an issued reminder
+If reminders were issued in error, you can cancel them before they are sent out.
+You can do this either one by one or as a batch.
+1. On the **Issued Reminders** page, select one or more lines for issued reminders that you want to cancel, and then choose the **Cancel** action.
+2. On the **Cancel Issued Reminders** page, fill in the fields as necessary, and then choose the **OK** button.

 ## <a name="to-set-up-finance-charge-terms"></a>To set up finance charge terms
 You must set up a code representing each finance charge calculation.
 Then you can enter this code in the **Fin.
 Charge Terms Code** field on customer or vendor cards.